Ceramic engineering: Glass-ceramics

 Glass-ceramic materials share many properties with both glasses and ceramics.
 Glass-ceramics have an amorphous phase and one or more crystalline phases and are produced by a so-called "controlled crystallization", which is typically avoided in glass manufacturing.
-Glass-ceramics often contain a crystalline phase which constitutes anywhere from 30% [m/m] to 90% [m/m] of its composition by volume, yielding an array of materials with interesting thermomechanical properties.
+Glass-ceramics often contain a crystalline phase which constitutes anywhere from 30% [m/m] to 90% [m/m] of its composition by volume, yielding an array of materials with unusual thermomechanical properties.

 In the processing of glass-ceramics, molten glass is cooled down gradually before reheating and annealing.
 In this heat treatment the glass partly crystallizes.
 In many cases, so-called 'nucleation agents' are added in order to regulate and control the crystallization process.
 Because there is usually no pressing and sintering, glass-ceramics do not contain the volume fraction of porosity typically present in sintered ceramics.

-The term mainly refers to a mix of lithium and aluminosilicates which yields an array of materials with interesting thermomechanical properties.
+The term mainly refers to a mix of lithium and aluminosilicates.
 The most commercially important of these have the distinction of being impervious to thermal shock.
-Thus, glass-ceramics have become extremely useful for countertop cooking.
+Thus, glass-ceramics have become useful for countertop cooking.
 The negative thermal expansion coefficient (TEC) of the crystalline ceramic phase can be balanced with the positive TEC of the glassy phase.
 At a certain point (~70% crystalline) the glass-ceramic has a net TEC near zero.
-This type of glass-ceramic exhibits excellent mechanical properties and can sustain repeated and quick temperature changes up to 1000 °C.
+This type of glass-ceramic exhibits excellent mechanical properties and can sustain repeated and quick temperature changes of up to 1000 °C.